cfpb/DOCter/README.md

 ## To run DOCter locally

-Be sure to have Jekyll and Kramdown installed.
+Be sure to have Jekyll, Kramdown, and Pygments.rb installed.

 ```
 gem install jekyll
 gem install kramdown
+gem install pygments.rb
 ```

 Fork and clone the repo: